-Isuzu says that the D-Max BEV will offer lots of the features that a standard pickup provides, meaning that it should still be able to perform plenty of the tough tasks often required of vehicles in this class.
+The D-Max EV otherwise promises most of the features that a standard pickup provides, meaning that it should still be able to perform plenty of the tough tasks often required of vehicles in this class.

-The Isuzu D-Max BEV will come with a full-time 4WD system that uses electronic axles front and rear, while also promises the progressive acceleration and quiet driving experience that is a characteristic of electric vehicles.
+Meanwhile the 4WD system uses electronic axles front and rear, said to deliver the progressive acceleration and quiet driving experience that is a characteristic of electric vehicles.

 Dual motors, lots of pulling power

-There is a pair of electric motors, one at the front and one at the rear, combining to provide a total power output of 174hp (130kW).
-The front provides 54hp (40kW) of this while the rear makes up the remaining 120hp (90kW).
-It also comes with a strong torque output of 325Nm that means Isuzu claims the electric D-Max should be capable of a maximum towing capacity of 3.5 tonnes – something not all diesel trucks are capable of offering.
+The front motor provides 58hp (43kW) of this while the rear makes up the remaining 132hp (97kW).
+It also comes with a strong torque output of 325Nm (split 108Nm front, 217Nm rear) that means Isuzu claims the electric D-Max should be capable of a maximum towing capacity of 3.5 tonnes – something not all diesel trucks offer.

-The one notable thing that Isuzu hasn’t given details on is the likely range that the D-Max BEV will offer.
-It has said that it will have a 66.9kWh Lithium-ion battery, though.
-This is smaller than the battery offered in the only other electric pickup on sale in the UK – the Maxus T90EV has an 88.55kWh battery and an official range of just over 200 miles.
+The 163-mile driving range comes thanks to a 66.9kWh Lithium-ion battery.
+This is smaller than the battery offered in the only other electric pickup on sale in the UK – the Maxus T90EV has 88.55kWh capacity and an official range of just over 200 miles – but is presumably limited by the packaging constraints of adapting the existing D-Max platform to electric power.

 UK and Europe plans confirmed